-SPED is the lessee of certain vehicle, equipment and educational space under operating leases expiring through 2025.
+SPED is the lessee of certain vehicle, equipment and educational space under operating leases expiring through 2027.
 The options to renew the leases were not considered when assessing the value of the ROU asset if SPED was not reasonably certain that it would assert its option to renew the lease.

-Quantitative information regarding SPED's leases for the year ended June 30, 2022 is as follows:
+Quantitative information regarding SPED's leases for the years ended June 30, 2023 and 2022 are as follows: